ishanjain28/blog/content/projects/projects.md

 # Miscellaneous
 **Perceptual hash** - A library to find the percent similarity between two images.
 It create a Difference Hash of both images and finds the hamming distance between those hashes to calculate the similarity percentage.
 [Github](https://github.com/ishanjain28/perceptualhash)

+# Work in progress Experiments
+**Neptune** - An Operating system written in Rust.
+The long term goals are to have it boot into 32 bit mode, develop a simple game engine for it and port DOOM to it.
+[Source Code](https://gitlab.com/ishanjain/neptune)

+**Monkey Language Interpreter** - A Monkey language Interpreter written in Rust.
+[Source Code](https://gitlab.com/ishanjain/monkey-interpreter)

+The `DEFUNCT` tag is for projects that used to work but don't work anymore either because I took them down and left the codebase on Github or the services that they were built around have changed over time or I don't care enough to go back and see if they are still working and/or fix whatever issues they have.